hermantb/fast_json/README.md

  * Real numbers are 64 bits IEEE doubles.
 There is special support for inf and nan and hex floating point.
  * The maximum nesting depth is tested for 10000 (See testcode).
 Perhaps larger values work.
 If you really need that much nesting you probably should redesign your json data.
 Also the stack size can be increaded with ulimit.
  * Objects will never be sorted.
 Order of object keys is always preserved.
+ * By default comments are allowed.
+This can be disable by setting FAST_JSON_NO_COMMENT.

 ## Special options.